-The spider plant is a popular houseplant native to South Africa, one of the easiest-to-grow trailing or hanging houseplant among gardeners.
-The spider plant belongs to the Lilly family and has long, narrow leaves with a central yellow stripe. so can i keep Spider Plant in Aquarium/Fish Tank?
+The spider plant is a popular houseplant native to South Africa, and one of the easiest-to-grow trailing or hanging houseplants among gardeners.
+The spider plant belongs to the Lilly family and has long, narrow leaves with a central yellow stripe. so can I keep Spider Plant in Aquarium/Fish Tank?

 Can You Grow Spider Plant in Water?

 You can grow Spider Plant in water with the necessary care.
 For the plant to propagate in the water, you have to submerge only the roots, not the foliage.
 You can grow Spider plants in Aquariums and Fish Tanks if you provide the plant’s water-related needs, fertilizers, space, climate, and other environmental conditions.

 No. Spider plants can not live underwater.
 If the plant is entirely submerged, the leaves will rot, and the plant will die.
 The spider plant is actually a non-aquatic plant that is not native to underwater environments.
 Spider plants can live in the water if the foliages stay above the water.
 Soil is not necessary for spider plants to live.

 Spider Plant in Aquariums

 Unlike regular fish tanks, Aquariums are made out of living plants and marine animals.
 Usually, an aquarium has a higher water volume, controlled lighting, natural fertilizers, and a water aeration system that is ideal for spider plant propagation.

 Just because it fulfills the nutrition requirements doesn’t mean that the Spider plant can thrive in an aquarium.
 It needs to be above the water, or else the plant will rot.
 You can keep the roots of the Spider plant in the water but do not submerge the leaves.

 Pros and Cons

 - Improves the look of your Aquarium